 Leave Savannah with its Antebellum homes and head on, driving south along the coast of Georgia.
 The cities you will pass are as rich with history as they are full of charm.
 In the afternoon you will enter the Sunshine State of Florida.
 Enjoy a stop in the charming city of St. Augustine, founded in 1565 by Spanish explorers.
 It is the oldest continuously occupied European established city & port within the continental U.S. In the evening arrive in Florida’s state Capital, Tallahassee.
-Tallahassee is one of the nations smaller and quieter capitals with oak lined streets and soft hills surrounding the city.
+Tallahassee is one of the nation’s smaller and quieter capitals with oak lined streets and soft hills surrounding the city.

 day 07 Tallahassee-Pensacola-Gulf of Mexico-New Orleans

 Travel along Florida’s panhandle to Pensacola, one of Florida’s most important vacation destinations.
 Pensacola was founded in 1599 and the area is known for its miles of Gulf shoreline, many of which are preserved as state and federal parks.
-Next stop is Mobile, Alabama.
+Time permitting our next stop is Mobile, Alabama.
 Founded in 1702, Mobile rapidly became one of the most important ports along the Gulf Coast.
 In the evening, arrive in New Orleans, a city immersed in Creole culture.
 The city today is a unique blend of Spanish, French, Caribbean, African and Anglo-Saxon influences.
 This is obvious in the food, architecture and of course, the music.
 Experience this melting pot aboard a Riverboat Dinner Cruise (optional) and enjoy the rhythms of a Dixieland jazz band.

 day 08 New Orleans